top of page

 Education

-Purpose: The purpose of the Education Committee is to promote quality education for children—especially for military children—and adults.
+The purpose of the Education Committee is to promote quality education for children—especially for military children—and adults.
 Standing Rule #6, Mission Outreach Programs.

 Promote quality education for children, especially for military children, and adults.